-Start a new conversation as a Wordsworth House volunteer
+Start a new chapter as a Wordsworth House volunteer

 If you’re looking for a fresh challenge and have a bit of time to spare, volunteering at Wordsworth House and Garden, or in the spectacular North Lakes countryside, could be the perfect role.

-Poet William’s childhood home in Cockermouth is looking is people to donate a few hours once a week or fortnight.
-Opportunities include welcoming and chatting to visitors as room and exhibition guides, leading house tours, selling raffle tickets, helping in the café and playing the replica harpsichord.
+Poet William’s childhood home needs people to donate a few hours once a week or fortnight.
+Opportunities include welcoming and chatting to visitors as a reception, room or exhibition guide, leading house tours, helping in the refreshment area and playing the replica harpsichord.

 We look forward to meeting you!